-The Churchill Island Cannon: History and Mystery.
+The Churchill Island Cannon: History and Mystery

 The cannon came from the CSS Shenandoah, a warship of the Confederates States in the American Civil War.
 During the ships’ stay in Melbourne in 1865, the cannon was presented to Samuel Amess in gratitude for his role in the hospitality offered to the officers.
 After Amess built the house on Churchill Island, the cannon was located there.

 This version of events was part of the Amess family history “handed down by word of mouth” (Ian Amess, letter to Robert Marmion, 15 March 1982, VCT Cannon File part 1).
 It was known to the private owners and to the Victorian Conservation Trust when it became responsible for Churchill Island in 1977.
 Shortly after the purchase of the island, the VCT arranged for the restoration of the cannon by the Flinders Naval Base, when it is assumed that the break in the barrel and its repair occurred (letters of 10,20 October 1977, VCT Cannon File part 1).
 From this time until 1983, the VCT, largely through its Executive Director Colonel Ian Wilton and his Assistant Director, Ross Lawson, undertook extensive correspondence to identify the history of the cannon.
-They may have been spurred on by the American Civil War Round Table of Australia, whose members had undertaken extensive research into the Shenandoah and the cannon and concluded that the cannon could not possibly be from the Shenandoah (Letter of 17/8/1981, VCT Cannon File part 1).
+They were certainly spurred on by the American Civil War Round Table of Australia, whose members had undertaken extensive research into the Shenandoah and the cannon and concluded that the cannon could not possibly be from the Shenandoah (Report of 1979; Letter of 17/8/1981, VCT Cannon File part 1).
 The VCT was reluctant to accept this.
 The ACWRTA accused the VCT of misleading the people of Victoria by claiming that the cannon came from the Shenandoah and of being more concerned with losing a tourist drawcard and having to withdraw brochures than putting the record straight 4 February, 1982, VCT Cannon File part 1).